 In the traditional partition of Rome into rioni, the area around Monte Testaccio was included in Rione Ripa.
 It only became a separate rione in 1921, in recognition of the large increase of its population.
-The meadows around the ancient Roman dumping ground were chosen by town planners for the development of a new quarter aimed at providing an inexpensive accommodation to citizens belonging to the working class, in part expelled from their homes in the more central rioni, in part coming from various Italian regions.
+The meadows around the ancient Roman dumping ground were chosen by town planners for the development of a new quarter aimed at providing an inexpensive accommodation to citizens belonging to the working class, in part expelled from their homes in the more central rioni, in part coming from other parts of Italy.

 A net of perpendicular streets with large, tall buildings replaced the meadows which had seen some of the most popular aspects of the Roman carnival, including bullfights.
 Outside the carnival period the meadows were used for pasturing cattle and sheep.
 A 1720 inscription at Porta S. Paolo reads: Testaciae Campus publico usui ad pascua ... (the fields of Testaccio - are devoted - to the public use for pasturing ..).
 For this reason the meadows were called Prati del Popolo Romano (to distinguish them from Prati di Castello).

 Former stables and cellars around Monte Testaccio; (inset) the symbol of the Rione